 - having type 1 or type 2 diabetes

-- excessive cranberry or grapefruit juice intake
+- regularly drinking cranberry or grapefruit juice

-- major trauma or surgery
+- having had major trauma or surgery

-- strenuous exercise
+- doing strenuous exercise

 Healthy lifestyle habits are also encouraged, such as: